chrismeunier/begone-swiss-spam-blacklist/README.md

 ## Usage

-- Download the list on your phone (recommended: begone_list.xml).
 - Install the Begone app and follow its installation instructions.
-- In Begone import new numbers from the downloaded file.
+- In Begone go in the Community lists and install the list for Switzerland.
 Voilà!
+- Keep it up to date from time to time, the list is updated at most once a week.

 ### Disclaimer